ParanoidUser/codewars-handbook/kata/6-kyu/bankers-plan/README.md

 ```
 and so on...

-John wants to know if the bankers'plan is right or wrong.
+John wants to know if the banker's plan is right or wrong.
 Given parameters `f0, p, c0, n, i` build a function `fortune` which returns `true` if John can make a living until the `nth` year
 and `false` if it is not possible.

-# Some cases:
+## Some cases
 ```
 fortune(100000, 1, 2000, 15, 1) -> True
 fortune(100000, 1, 10000, 10, 1) -> True